 - Serve the Other Party

-There are three different ways that a Decree of Divorce is usually granted:
+There are three different ways that a divorce is usually granted:

 Divorce by Agreement: If both parties reach an agreement on all terms of the divorce after the case has been filed, they can prepare a final Decree of Divorce with their full agreement included.
+The Defendant must file an Answer and pay the filing fee to do this.
 Both parties must sign the Decree of Divorce, and can usually submit the Decree to the judge for approval without a hearing.
-Start at Step 2 below to get the divorce finalized.
+Start at Step 2 below to get the divorce finalized this way.

-Divorce Granted at a Trial or Hearing: When the judge grants a divorce at a trial or a hearing, the judge will issue all of the orders that are to be part of the final divorce.
+Divorce Granted at a Trial or Hearing: When the judge grants a divorce at a trial or a hearing, the judge will tell you all of the orders that are to be part of the final divorce.
 However, the divorce is not final until the written Decree of Divorce is signed by the judge.
 Usually, the judge tells one party to “prepare the decree.”
-Whoever was ordered to prepare the decree can start at Step 3 or 4 below to get the divorce finalized.
+Whoever was ordered to prepare the decree can start at Step 3 or 4 below to get the divorce finalized this way.

 The following steps and forms must be completed to get your final Decree of Divorce:

 Default.
-If you are seeking a Default Decree of Divorce (because Defendant did not file any paperwork), ask the Clerk of Court to enter a default against the Defendant.
+If you are seeking a Default Decree of Divorce (because Defendant did not file any paperwork within 21 days of being served), you first have to get a default entered against the Defendant.

 Summary Disposition Request.
-If you are asking for a Decree of Divorce without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
+If you want a divorce without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
 These forms ask the judge to approve of the Decree of Divorce without a hearing.
 Only one party needs to complete these forms (usually the Plaintiff).